Can Dogs Have Down Syndrome?

 These symptoms and signs are common to some other health conditions, such as congenital hypothyroidism, pituitary problems that cause dwarfism, congenital hydrocephalus, lack of enough growth hormone and portosystemic shunt.

 If your puppy or dog exhibits any of these signs or symptoms, then be sure to take him to the vet as soon as possible for a diagnosis.
-The diagnosis of a genetic issue in a dog may be a matter of ruling out other health conditions.
-Treatment will also depend on the diagnosis—so it may take some time for your vet to determine what’s causing these issues in your fur baby.
+The diagnosis of a genetic issue in a dog may be a matter of ruling out other health conditions and understanding what is impacting this dog’s quality of life.
+Treatment will also depend on the diagnosis—so it may take some time for your vet to determine what’s causing these issues in your fur baby and if they are related to chromosomal abnormality or congenital heart disease.

 Puppy with Down SyndromeCheck Price on Amazon